E-Hentai: Operations

+Access and search delisting

+According to Google's Transparency Report for e-hentai.org, the domain receives frequent copyright removal requests under the DMCA and similar regimes, resulting in URLs from the site being delisted from search results in multiple jurisdictions.

 Impact

-Collectively, E-Hentai and Exhentai are one of the largest databases of hentai manga and contain over 100,000 image galleries.
+Collectively, E-Hentai and Exhentai are one of the largest databases of hentai manga and contain over 1,000,000 image galleries.
 The site hosts both original Japanese hentai manga and scanlations in multiple languages, including Chinese, English, French, German, Korean, Portuguese, Russian, Spanish, and Thai.
 At its peak popularity, the commercial web traffic company Alexa ranked E-Hentai as the 264th-most popular website on the internet.
 Outlets have noted that E-Hentai functions as a de facto archive for artwork that is rare or non-existent on other physical and digital platforms; the site hosts content such as Comiket-exclusive works (dōjin) and out-of-print art books that are both pornographic and non-pornographic in nature, with Vice calling the website the "Alexandria Library [sic] of hentai".
 The Daily Dot described E-Hentai as "a relic of 'the old internet'", citing it as an example of niche portals for digital content that predate contemporary social media.

+Scholarly work on fan translation and dōjinshi circulation cites E-Hentai and Exhentai as major repositories in the global exchange of scanlated and self-published works, noting their role in cross-language distribution outside commercial channels.